masterswitch-studios/vscode-osl-support/README.md

-# osl-support README
+# VSCode OMSI support

-This Visual Studio Code extension adds support for OMSI 2's propiatary scripting language.
+This plugin adds basic syntax highlighting to various files used for modding in OMSI/OMSI 2.